Diabetes care: 10 ways to avoid complications

 Schedule two to four diabetes checkups a year, in addition to your yearly physical and routine eye exams.

-During the physical, your doctor will ask about your nutrition and activity level and look for any diabetes-related complications — including signs of kidney damage, nerve damage and heart disease — as well as screen for other medical problems.
+During the physical, your health care provider will ask about your nutrition and activity level and look for any diabetes-related complications — including signs of kidney damage, nerve damage and heart disease — as well as screen for other medical problems.
+He or she will also examine your feet for any issues that may need treatment.

 Your eye care specialist will check for signs of retinal damage, cataracts and glaucoma.